shannon-lab/zapdos/doc/content/source/postprocessors/SideCurrent.md

 Where:

 - $I$ is the side current,
-- the subscripts $e$ represents properties of electrons,
+- the subscript $e$ represents properties of electrons,
-- the subscripts $i$ represents properties of ions,
+- the subscript $i$ represents properties of ions,
-- the subscripts $\varepsilon$ represents properties of electron energy,
+- the subscript $\varepsilon$ represents properties of electron energy,
 - $\Gamma$ is the species flux,
 - $\textbf{n}$ is the normal vector of the boundary,
 - $\mu$ is the mobility coefficient,